Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 	>- **443**: HTTPS

 - ***DNS***
 > Short for **Domain Name System**, it describes the entities and protocols involved in the translation from domain names to IP Addresses.
-Typically, machines make a DNS query to a well known entity which is responsible for returning the IP address (or multiple ones) of the requested domain name in the response.
+Typically, machines make a DNS query to a well known entity which is responsible for returning the IP Address (or multiple ones) of the requested domain name in the response.

 ---